Francklin2/RTKLIB_Touchscreen_GUI/README.md

 - added you can edit edit most of the RTKlib parameter with the gui for the 8 custom config
 - added display of system and GNSS time and date in solution status windows
 - added Push button to set PI system date and time with GPS date and time
-- new bug : position button gives less position information than before
+- issue : return button in edit interface may freeze the software sometimes, allway lauch a configuration after you edited one then stop to avoid that

-- new bug : return button in edit interface may freeze the software sometimes, allway lauch a configuration after you edited one then stop to avoid that
+Take a look to the wiki pages for installation instructions and user manual :  https://github.com/Francklin2/RTKLIB_Touchscreen_GUI/wiki

 # Installation
 To install system on a raspberry pi 2 with the touchscreen you can download a raspian image with all the touchscreen drivers, Qt4 and all compilation dependencies preinstalled here :